 The SCSBCC also launched another attack on issuing the IHAs that had gone largely ignored.
-On April 19, 2018, SCSBCC submitted additional comments to the NMFS raising the danger of seismic testing causing the release of toxic chemicals from deteriorating cannisters of conventional, chemical and radioactive waste that had been dumped off the Atlantic Coast since the 1920’s.
+On April 19, 2018, SCSBCC submitted additional comments to the NMFS raising the danger of seismic testing causing the release of toxic chemicals from deteriorating canisters of conventional, chemical and radioactive waste that had been dumped off the Atlantic Coast since the 1920’s.
 That same month, SCSBCC filed a FOIA request with the U.S. Departments of Defense, Nuclear Regulatory Commission and Commerce for information about radio active waste, munition and toxic material deposits in the Atlantic.

 Unfortunately, in late November of 2018 the NMFS did issue the IHAs setting up quick approval by BOEM of seismic testing permits.